Is the antique telephone a working telephone or just decorative?

 Functional antique telephone from trusted manufacturer | CHEETA

-CHEETA's commitment to excellence is evident in our rigorous 11-step inspection process, resulting in a remarkably low failure rate of less than 1%.
-Our products not only meet CE and ROHS standards but also offer full customization options to meet diverse client requirements.
+Because CHEETA is so dedicated to quality, our 11-step checking process has a failure rate of less than 1%, which is very low.
+Our goods not only meet CE and ROHS standards, but they can also be fully customized to meet the needs of a wide range of customers.
 For inquiries about our exceptional telephone products, please contact us at allen@cheeta.com.cn.

 References